diosvo/queue-redis-bull/README.md

-### Step
+### STEP BY STEP

+1. on Windows OS:

+- connect to localhost:
+  - remove params of `createClient` method in `redis.js` file.
+  - open Virtual Machine or Ubuntu, run `redis-server`
-1. open terminal, run: npm start
+  - open project's terminal, run `npm start`.
-2. on Windows OS, open virtual machine or Ubuntu, run command line to connect to Redis Lab (skip this step if we already open Redis Insight).
-It's connected successfully only when the log shows "::> Redis Client Connected"
+- connect to Redis Lab: run `npm start`.

+  It's connected successfully only when the log shows "::> Redis Client Connected".

-3. open Redis Insight to follow queues/ key-value pairs change.
+2. Open **Redis Insight** to see queues/ key-value pairs change.
-4. open browser and enter http://localhost:3000/email/admin/queues to see Bull Dashboard (Jobs Lifecycle)
+3. Open [**Bull Dashboard**](http://localhost:3000/email/admin/queues) to see jobs lifecycle